 It happened for a reason.

 I wonder why you created this illness (or experience).

 Your soul attracted this person from the universe to teach you a lesson you needed to learn.

 These myths all have one thing in common: They presume the victim has colluded (participated) in some way in whatever the awful event is in their lives… even if it’s only by virtue of the “law of attraction” or in some other subconscious way.

 These myths become so embedded in people’s psyches that they aren’t questioned.
 And if someone dissents when told “there are no victims,” they stand ready to accuse the unfortunate person of “not accepting responsibility.”

 Ironically, they tell us that “accepting responsibility” is the only way to see a situation realistically, so as to avoid it in the future.
 It’s ironic because in healing from psychopathic abuse, ‘taking responsibility’ is the kiss of death to recovery.
-It’s exactly what the psychopath wanted — to make the victim believe they were responsible for the psychopath’s deplorable behavior, that they somehow deserved what they got because of their vulnerabilities (emotions, biases, and desires).
-When a victim does that, it means that he or she is FAR from any real understanding of what actually occurred and why, and therefore remains at risk of further abuse in the future, as well as suffering from ongoing damage to self-worth and confidence, with life-altering consequences.
+It’s exactly what psychopaths want — to make the victim believe they were responsible for the psychopath’s deplorable behavior, that they somehow deserved what they got because of their vulnerabilities (emotions, biases, and desires).
+When a victim does that, it means that he or she is FAR from any real understanding of what actually occurred and why, and therefore remains at risk of further abuse in the future, as well as prolonged and unnecessary suffering from ongoing damage to self-worth and confidence, with life-altering consequences.